-This housekeeping Code Modification updates prescribed UNC Code Communication methods to align with future Ofcom-led physical communication changes that will be implemented nationally.
-This will require the replacement of the Code Communication method 'facsimile' within UNC documents with an alternative Code Communication method.
+This housekeeping UNC Code Modification updates prescribed UNC Code Communication methods to align with future Ofcom-led physical communication\network\changes that will be implemented nationally.
+This will require the replacement\deletion of the Code Communication method 'facsimile' and 'fax' within UNC documents and where appropriate, replacement\with an alternative Code Communication method.
+Additionally, this Modification will include housekeeping to standardise the spelling of electronic mails.